aerogear/aerogear-digger-installer/README.md

 - Installs Nagios and triggers checkes

 See the image below for an overview of the playbook and roles

+## Running Digger on OpenShift dedicated

+### Prerequisites:

+* Persistent volumes x 3 - Default sizes 40Gib, 10Gib, 1GiB
+* OpenShift command line client installed locally
+* Java installed locally
+* An existing SSH Key Pair locally.
+Public key will need to be uploaded to the Jenkins server
+* SSH access to a macOS server outside the OpenShift cluster if required
+* Set all host groups variables except for `macos` to `ansible_connection=local`

+A subset of the roles in this repository should be run using the `deploy` tag in `sample-build-playbook.yml`

+Execute the following:

+`ansible-playbook -i <your-inventories-file> sample-build-playbook.yml --tags=deploy,provision-osx`

+If you do not have an external macOS node setup, run the following:

+`ansible-playbook -i <your-inventories-file> sample-build-playbook.yml --tags=deploy`

 <img align="left" src="images/architecture.png">